 All BTEC modules must be listed on your UCAS form or else your application will be rejected.

-27 points overall, including 3 higher level subjects at minimum of grade 5
+34 points overall (15 at higher level) including 3 higher level subjects at minimum of grade 5

 Irish Highers (Leaving Certificate)

 (Leaving Certificate): BBBBBB including B in English, maths and biology

 BB at Advanced Higher and BBBBB at Higher, preferably including a science.

 For non-AH applicants: BBBBBB at Higher, preferably including a science.

 NCFE CACHE Level 3 Award in Health & Social Care